jthmiller/eDNA-metabarcoding-intro/metadata.md

 Do samples group (in PCA) according
 Important metadata columns:
 Latitude, Longitude - Compare species diversity or abundance as an effect of lat long DIST_Cat - Disturbance category.
-Use this to see if there are difference in samples that come from
+Use this to see if there are difference in samples (either diversity or taxonomic groups) that come from different levels of stress (disturbance categories).
+Stressors could be: farms along the stream, or parking lot runoff, ect.

+Ordered from no stress to the most stressed is:
+BestRef - Best reference site.
+No disturbance/stress SubRef - Almost as untouched as BestRef, but
+SomeStrs - Some stream stressors present
+Strs - Stressed
+HighStrs - Very high level of stress

+Example questions:
+What groups are more abundant in BestRef vs HighStrs?

 References to consider (google terms such as diatom metabarcoding, bioindicators, eDNA): https://www.frontiersin.org/articles/10.3389/fevo.2019.00409/full

-#SampleID
+List of metadata columns
 Run
 Renamed
 Sample